 The Agile methodology was developed to counter traditional waterfall-style project management.
 As software development became more prevalent in the early 2000s, developers needed an iterative approach to prototyping and project management—and thus Agile software development was born.

 Since then, the Agile Manifesto has been the go-to resource for Agile values and principles for anyone who’s looking to implement this methodology.
 The Agile methodology is no longer exclusive to software development.
-Among others, marketing, IT, event planning, and product development have adapted and modified the methodology to fit their industries.Try Agile software with Asana
+Among others, marketing, IT, event planning, and product development have adapted and modified the methodology to fit their industries.Manage Agile teams with Asana

 Agile project management includes iterative backlog management, sprints, reflection, iteration, and more sprints.
 Each Agile sprint typically lasts two to four weeks.